Lobbyist Wars and the Development of BIM. Part 2: open BIM VS closed BIM. Revit vs ArchiCAD and Europe VS the Rest of the World

 The 2008 crisis gave impetus to an inefficient construction industry, which was forced to become “more efficient”: reducing on average 30% of the workforce employed in the industry (more on this in my article: “The construction sector is dying out.
 The COVID-19 crisis, growing problems and new opportunities ”) and finally turning our eyes to new methods and planning tools – BIM, which allow to increase productivity already today by at least 10% and profitability (ROI) with new investments when implementing BIM by 500%.

-Until 2008, the leaders in 3D planning were Vectorworks and Archicad, developed by Graphisoft, a Soviet startup headquartered in Budapest, Hungary.
-In 2007, the German company Nemetschek buys out Graphisoft, and apparently with the purchase of the company, the development of new tools for Vectorworks and Archicad has slowed down.
+Until 2008, the leaders in 3D planning were Vectorworks (originally known as MiniCAD), developed by Vectorworks, Inc. (originally Diehl Graphsoft) in the USA, and Archicad, developed by Graphisoft, a Soviet startup headquartered in Budapest, Hungary.
+In 2000, Nemetschek buys Diehl Graphsoft, the makers of Vectorworks, which later rebranded in 2016 to Vectorworks, Inc. In 2007, the German company Nemetschek buys out Graphisoft, and apparently with the purchase of the company, the development of new tools for Archicad has slowed down.
 At the same time, Revit began to actively pull ahead immediately after the end of the 2008 global crisis.

 At the moment, Revit has almost a fold advantage over its next rival Archicad.
 Why is there such a big difference, and what is so secret about Revit that other programs don’t?